kaaengine/kaa/docs/reference/geometry.rst

         print(v.length())  # 1.0

-Instance Properties:
+Instance Properties (read only):

 .. attribute:: Vector.x

-    Gets or sets the x value of a vector
+    Gets the x value of a vector

 .. attribute:: Vector.y

-    Gets or sets the y value of a vector
+    Gets the y value of a vector

 Instance Methods: